 Presets and Styles are both are a kind of pre-configured adjustment.
 They allow you to easily create a specific result again and again with minimal effort.
 Both presets and styles are very easy to create and apply, yet very powerful in their use.
 And fun too!
 Please note this is part 2 of Adjustments In-Depth.
 You’ll find part 1 here.

-In two earlier blogs on Adjustments we looked at adjusting individual images and adjusting multiple images (Adjustments Continued), both through manual adjustments or automatic.
-In this third and last blog in this serie we discuss another kind of adjustments in Capture One Pro 8: presets and styles.
+In two earlier blogs on Adjustments, we looked at adjusting individual images and adjusting multiple images, both through manual adjustments or automatic.
+In this third and last blog in this series, we discuss another kind of adjustments in Capture One Pro 8: presets and styles.

 Stacking Presets And Styles

 You now know how to make and apply a preset or a style.
-Next question is: can I apply multiple styles or presets to one image?
+The next question is: can I apply multiple styles or presets to one image?
 Yes, you can and this is known as stacking.

 I start with stacking presets.
 In the tool’s preset menu you see the Stack Presets option.
 This is a toggle.
 A checkmark means it is on.
 Note that you can set this per tool.
 How does stacking work?